Working in Partnership

-From September 2013 we have also been a part of the Challenge Partners programme and are a member school in the hub led by Belleville Primary in Wandsworth.
+From September 2013 we have also been a part of the Challenge Partners programme and are a member school in the Cheam Hub.
 Challenge Partners is a collaborative research-focused group of schools at various points in a journey towards excellence.
 As a part of the group, we share the belief that we have a moral commitment to ensure that we maximise the life chances of all our children and, through collaborative learning, ensure that each generation of children achieves more than the one before.

 We also work within the community with various local agencies and groups.
 For for information see Working with the community.

 The school also uses its position as a Challenge Partner school to monitor, evaluate and improve all that it does.
 Challenge Partners is formed around a cohort of headteachers and schools focused on improving the quality of teaching and leadership, leading to school improvement and better outcomes for children and young people.

 We recognise that no school has all the answers, and all have capacity to improve, even those at the top.
 Our aim is to provide a vehicle for schools that wish to retain their individuality yet learn from the best of their peers.
 Challenge Partners facilitates a menu of differentiated learning activities to drive improvement, available to all schools:

 - School-to-school mentoring from national support schools (NSSs)